dr-lizhiwei/SeamlessFloodMapper/README.md

-# SeamlessFloodMapper: Seamless Flood Mapping Using Harmonized Landsat and Sentinel-2 Data
+# SeamlessFloodMapper: Seamless Flood Mapping Using Harmonized Landsat and Sentinel-2 Image Time Series
-The datasets and experimental results in the submitted manuscript below will be made available upon its acceptance.
+Earth observation satellites provide data for continuous and extensive flood monitoring, yet limitations exist when using optical images due to cloud cover.
+Gap-filling methods have been developed for reconstructing cloud-covered areas in water maps.
+However, the existing methods are not tailored for and validated in cloudy and rainy flooding scenarios with rapid water extent changes and limited clear-sky observations.
+To overcome these limitations, we developed a novel method for seamless time series flood mapping under varying cloud cover conditions.

+**Relevant Papers:**

+[**Zhiwei Li**](https://zhiweili.net/), Shaofen Xu, Qihao Weng, 2024.
+Can we reconstruct cloud-covered flooding areas in harmonized Landsat and Sentinel-2 image time series?, *IEEE* *International Geoscience and Remote Sensing Symposium (IGARSS)*. pp. 3686-3688.
+Athens, Greece. [**[PDF]**](../assets/pdf/Conference Papers/2024_IGARSS_Can we reconstruct cloud-covered flooding areas in harmonized Landsat and Sentinel-2 image time series.pdf) [**[Poster]**](../assets/pdf/Poster/2024_IGARSS_Poster_Flood Mapping_Zhiwei Li.pdf)

-**Zhiwei Li, Shaofen Xu, Qihao Weng.
-Beyond Clouds: Reconstructing Cloud-Covered Areas for Seamless Flood Mapping Using Harmonized Landsat and Sentinel-2 Data.
-2024.**
+[**Zhiwei Li**](https://zhiweili.net/), Shaofen Xu, Qihao Weng, 2024.
+Beyond Clouds: Reconstructing Cloud-Covered Areas for Seamless Flood Mapping Using Harmonized Landsat and Sentinel-2 Data. *ISPRS Journal of Photogrammetry and Remote Sensing*.
+(In Revision)

+**Datasets**:

+The datasets of this study will be made available soon.

 <img src="https://raw.githubusercontent.com/dr-lizhiwei/SeamlessFloodMapper/main/imgs/Pakistan_2022_flood.png" style="zoom:50%;" />